yellowbean/absbox-doc/docs/source/modeling.rst

 .. autosummary::
    :toctree: generated

-Deal modeling is a process to build a deal with descriptive data, with components :
+Deal modeling is a process to build a deal with descriptive data, with components follows:

 * Asset info -> pool asset attributes, loan by loan or repline level data or projected cashflow as input
 * Bond info -> bonds with different types as well as residule tranche